Lodging Type: Safari Camp

 Activities include 3 daily game drives, game walks outside the reserve and visits to local Maasai communities.
 Maasai naturalists give evening slideshows on local culture and wildlife.
 Romantic sundowners and bush meals can be arranged.
 The Adventurers’ and the Young Rangers’ clubs organise activities for children.

-To request availability / quotation, add Mara Intrepids to your shortlist.
+To find out more, or request a quotation, add Mara Intrepids to your list of favourites.